What Sports Video Recording Equipment Do Professionals Use?

 To get professional quality video, you need to use professional quality cameras.
 There’s a constant argument about what camera is the best on the market and which one is perfect for your needs.
 Because digital cameras are always developing new features and better resolutions, there is no way to determine just one winner.
 However, there are a few things you should always look for when picking out your camera that will make the difference between amateur footage and crisp high-quality images.

 You need a camera that produces high-resolution images.
 There’s no way around it.
 The minimum requirements for resolution should be a 720p (HD) but you should aim for finding a camera that records in 1080p (full HD).
-You can even use 4K or higher cameras, but keep in mind the higher the resolution though the larger the files.
+You can even use 4K or higher cameras.
+As mentioned above in the section "Zoom Capabilities", keep in mind that just because a camera is 4K, it does not mean the the image quality is better - especially when zoomed in.
+If the 4K camera uses digital zooming, your image across the soccer field may not have good resolution.
+Check out the video below to see the comparison of a 4K camera using digital zoom versus a standard HD camera using optical zoom.
+Also keep in mind the higher the resolution though the larger the files.
 If you are planning on uploading the video, especially when travelling, be prepared for extreme upload times if you are recording very large files.

 This reduces the likelihood you will have a shaky or blurry video, especially during windy conditions.
 It makes automatic adjustments to the camera lens and compensates for any extra shakes or wobbles you make while filming.